Devotion to the Holy Face of Jesus of the Shroud of Turin and the Veil of Veronica – VL187

 – through two different messengers (VV by Sister Marie de Saint-Pierre, ST by Mother Maria Pierina);

-– introduced to make reparation for two different and distinct types of sins (see page 1 for reparatory intentions for VV, and below for reparatory intentions for ST);
+– introduced to make reparation for two different and distinct types of sins (see above for reparatory intentions for VV, and below for reparatory intentions for ST);

 – utilizing two different sets of prayers and means of making reparation (see the booklet, The Revelations of the Holy Face of Jesus by John Vennari for the VV, and the back of the enclosed prayer card for the ST);